 Think about this for a second.
 How many products contain Bisphenol–A (BPA), and how many of these products do we use consume in a day?
 The market is saturated with BPA-related products; from can foods, carton milk (which contains a plastic inlay), plastic lunch boxes, sandwich bags and the list goes on.
 It’s scary the number of products in the UK that contain Bisphenol–A (BPA).
 What long-term effects does this have on our overall health?

 What effect does Does BPA have on the human body?

 Bisphenol–A (BPA) is a chemical produced for use ‘first and foremost’ in the production of polycarbonate plastics and epoxy resins.
 It’s reputedly linked to heart disease, diabetes, liver failure and hormonal issues.
 This may linger in the body far longer than previously believed and disrupts your hormones.

 What is being done to protect our health?
 Should the government step in and force a policy requesting Bisphenol–A (BPA) to be removed from all plastics in the UK?
 I would say so!
 (There should be a worldwide ban on the use of Bisphenol–A (BPA) not just in the UK).

 As a family, we have made a decision to remove as many products from our home that contain Bisphenol–A (BPA).
 As we can’t escape this we need to make sure Bisphenol–A (BPA) is being kept to a minimum in our diets.

-After cross referencing articles from the FDA (the Food Standards Agency), Breast Cancer UK and an independent review from the Global Healing Center.
+After cross-referencing articles from the FDA (the Food Standards Agency), Breast Cancer UK and an independent review from: Global Healing Center.
 I must say I am shocked that more is not done to create a public awareness of BPA

 We should start taking more responsibility to raise awareness in the UK in relation to endocrine disruptors such as BPA type chemicals.